Whereiswendy/CryptoClustering/README.md

 ---
-# Module 19 Challenge Instructions (provided by edX Boot Camps LLC)
+# Module 19 Challenge Instructions
+Provided by edX Boot Camps LLC

 ## Due Thursday by 23:59 Points 100 Submitting a text entry box or a website url